 Send large files by e-mail without sacrificing security: this is made possible thanks to TransferXL.
 TransferXL is an option that combines both the advantages of e-mail providers and file hosters.

-You can send up to 100 GB with TransferXL and restrict access to the files by assigning a password using end-to-end encryption.
+You can send up to 200 GB with TransferXL and restrict access to the files by assigning a password using end-to-end encryption.
 This encryption ensures that only you and the desired recipient have access to the sent data.
+And that without encrypting the email.

 You don’t need to worry about complicated compressions, either: TransferXL takes all the work out of your hands.
 All you have to do is select the files, upload them and specify a recipient.